 The capital budget's core function is to help control expenditures.
 Spending limits are set by the San Francisco State University (SF State) through the adoption of the capital budget and through the authorization for individual capital projects.
 Just like an annual operating budget, a multi-year capital budget can require difficult decisions and involves the balancing of scarce resources with apparently unlimited demands.
 All the preliminary work will make decisions easier, and not everything has to be accomplished and paid for in a single year.
-Within fiscal constraints, the nature and importance of individual projects will dictate which ones will be accomplished in year one and which ones will be accomplished in years two, three, four, and beyond.
+Within fiscal constraints, the nature and importance of individual projects will dictate which ones will be accomplished in years two, three, four, and beyond.